lordmauve/pgzero/doc/builtins.rst

         You can press F12 to take a screenshot at any time, without needing to call this function.
-        The default keybinding to take screenshots is F12 and doesn't require the user to manually use this function in their code.

     .. method:: draw.line(start, end, (r, g, b), width=1)